VirgilMing/ReGDI/licenses/FTL.md

 This license applies to all files distributed in the original FreeType Project, including all source code, binaries and documentation, unless otherwise stated in the file in its original, unmodified form as distributed in the original archive.
 If you are unsure whether or not a particular file is covered by this license, you must contact us to verify this.

-The FreeType Project is copyright (C) 1996-2000 by David Turner, Robert Wilhelm, and Werner Lemberg.
+The FreeType Project is copyright © 1996-2000 by David Turner, Robert Wilhelm, and Werner Lemberg.
 All rights reserved except as specified below.

 ### 1. No Warranty